Pages

 2 C flour

-Whisk the egg, water and salt with a fork in a medium bowl.
+Whisk the eggs, 1/2C water and salt with a

-Add the flour and stir until a sticky dough forms.
-Add more water if the dough is too
+until a sticky dough forms.
+Add more water if

-*You can also use a tin can and press the dough through the holes in the can.
+*You can also use a tin can and press the

-You can also serve spaetzle with a little butter, salt and pepper.
+You can also serve spaetzle with

-Leftover spaetzle can be heated in the microwave or sauteed in a little butter
+Leftover spaetzle can be heated in the

 ~~~~~~~~~~~~~~~~~

 Don't be afraid to try these.
-They are very easy to make and only take about 5
+They are very easy

 ~~~~~~~~~~~~~~~~~

-Here's a way to make a homemade spaetzle maker out of a tin can.
+Here's a way to make a homemade

-Clean and wash a large tin can and punch holes
+Clean and wash a large tin can and punch

-a large screw driver or pick.
-Put the dough in
+a pencil with a large screw driver or pick.

-and push it through the holes into
+Put the dough in and push it through the holes

-You can also use a colander with large holes.
+spatula.
+You can also use a colander

 Guten Appetit!

-7 comments:
+8 comments:

-My husband would love these.
+1. My husband would love these.
 His father was of German decent.
 He always is looking for these little bits of German culture.
 Looks delicious and easy.
 I bet ebay has loads of Spaetzle makers.

-Rita that is one cool looking Spaetzle maker,and delish recipe,I've never had this before,but I sure would love to give it a try,YUM.
+2. Rita that is one cool looking Spaetzle maker,and delish recipe,I've never had this before,but I sure would love to give it a try,YUM.

 ~JO @ LazyonLoblolly

-Rita, I LOVE Spaetzle, but have never made this.
+3. Rita, I LOVE Spaetzle, but have never made this.
 I'm going to give this a try with your great tutelage!
 I heard you can use a colander to push the dough through so I'll give this a try.
 I'm putting this recipe ON THE MENU.
 Look for it the week of Oct.
 3rd with a link back to this delicious post!
 Thanks so much!

 Remember to grab my button: "I've been featured at StoneGable" on my side bar!